usnistgov/fipy/en/harmonize_solvers/_sources/numerical/discret.rst.txt

 to obtain the value of the dependent variable at each CV center.
 This results in a sparse linear system that requires an efficient iterative scheme to solve.
-The iterative schemes available to :term:`FiPy` are currently encapsulated in the :term:`Pysparse` and :term:`PyTrilinos` suites of solvers and include most common solvers such as the conjugate gradient method and LU decomposition.
+The iterative schemes available to :term:`FiPy` are encapsulated in the suites of solvers described in :ref:`SOLVERS`and include most common solvers such as the conjugate gradient method and LU decomposition.

 Combining Equations :eq:`num:tra`, :eq:`num:con`,
 :eq:`num:dif` and :eq:`num:sou`, the complete